CC Cycle 1 Week 1 Plan for Abecedarian Tutors

 • When looking at a picture, some artists look at the lines, not the whole picture.
 We’re going to draw a picture from the history sentence we just learned about.
 Hold up a Sumerian picture of shepherds and sheep and have each child find their assigned OiLs shape on the picture.
 [I used a picture from Great Ages of Man: Cradle of Civilization by Samuel Noah Kramer (Time-Life Books) which is pictured below.]
 Remind children to look at the lines, not the whole picture.

-• Using a pencil (not crayons), draw at least one of the ships together by following the steps on from Draw Write Now Book One.
+• Using a pencil (not crayons), draw a sheep together by following the steps from Draw Write Now Book One.
 I model on the board, step by step, & the children follow each step.
-Draw sheep together from Draw Write Now Book One.
 If you don't have that book, you can instead use these directions from mycolorclub.

 -If I have a child who cannot follow these directions, I use my finger on his/her paper and show them step by step of where to put the lines & marks, having them follow my finger with their pencil.
 I also might make two dots & tell them to connect them.

 -*Remind children to look at the lines, not the whole picture. *

 ***Mom/Dad Helper: Collect papers & put in children’s folders to be sent home OR collect them for the art portfolios that will be returned at the end of the 6 weeks if you would prefer to do that instead.***

 • Have children collect presentation items from the basket/table.